dsdanielpark/Gemini-API/documents/README_FAQ.md

 - `The HTTP 429`: Too Many Requests response status code indicates the user has sent too many requests in a given amount of time ("rate limiting")

 ***

+### #03.
+Google RotateCookies
+- With the change from bard to gemini, cookie values are refreshed and patched with every response.
+Therefore, it's necessary to automatically set new cookies for each request.